Electric cars are growing in the Bay Area, but are only 6 percent of new vehicle sales statewide. (Anne Wernikoff)

 “Let’s just be realistic,” he says.
 “How big is the EV market?
 In the United States, right, it’s about one, one-and-a-half percent of the market.
 So, we have to always balance market demand, market size with how much we — quote, unquote — advertise.”

-Volkswagen is running a public service announcement for electric cars, but they have to do that.
-It's part of the penance for their emissions cheating scandal.
+Volkswagen is running a public service announcement for electric cars, but they are required to do that.
+It's part of the penance for an emissions-cheating scandal.